 Andrew McDonald: Program Associate

 Originally from the New Hampshire Seacoast, Andrew began working with MALA as an intern in Spring 2017.
 He joined the team in September 2018 as a Program Associate.
 Andrew recently finished his B.A. at Hampshire College, where he designed his course of study in Political Islam and Geopolitical identity in the Middle East and Northern Africa.
-In pursuit of his curiosity about religion, identity, and political agency, Andrew also works as an intern with the Arab Studies Institute (ASI), where he edits for the “Critical Currents in Islam” column on ASI’s primary media platform, Jadaliyya.com.
+Andrew is passionate about the transformative art of storytelling, and the importance of community dialogue.
+He works remotely to coordinate MALA’s “Muslim American Journeys” project, and provide support for other national MALA programming.